-I was very pleasantly surprised to see that the brief blog posting on Engine Turning, Jeweling, and Guilloche was the most popular post last week.
-It seems that others share my fetish for these interesting decorative machine arts.
-As a result, I wanted to share a couple of great videos that really show how Guilloche (that’s pronounced “Gee-o-shay”) is done with a machine called a “Rose Engine”.
-Perhaps the idea that a Rose Engine is used results in the use of the term “Engine Turning” for Guilloche.
-I like that latter term better.
-It’s more elegant and Engine Turning has become firmly entrenched in many minds as being the little abrasive circles that appear on metal.
-I will take this opportunity to apologize for not using the proper accent on the term Guilloché, but it is just easier to type without it and the use of the term without it appears to be commonplace on the Internet.
+I was wonderfully shocked to discover that the short blog entry on Engine Turning, Jeweling, and Guilloche was the most viewed last week.
+It looks like others also find these intricate decorative machine arts as fascinating as I do.
+Consequently, I thought it would be great to share a few excellent videos that genuinely demonstrate how Guilloche (pronounced “Gee-o-shay”) is accomplished with a device known as a “Rose Engine”.
+It’s possible that the application of the Rose Engine contributes to the use of the term “Engine Turning” for Guilloche.
+I’m partial to the latter term.
+It’s more sophisticated and the concept of Engine Turning is deeply embedded in many people’s mind as the small abrasive circles visible on metal.
+At this point, I would like to extend my apologies for not using the correct accent on the word Guilloché, but typing it without the accent is simply easier and this usage seems to be broadly accepted on the internet.

 Our first video is from a fine watchmaker that hails from right here in the good old U. S. of.
 A. Roland G. Murphy makes spectacular hand-crafted wrist watches, and their video is also extremely well done: